HandsomestWyter/tads3-Adv3-lite/README.md

 # TADS 3.1 - ADV3 Lite Library Condensed Notes
 Condensed notation on the TADS 3 library, Adv3lite.
 If you want, just got check out the Wiki for a much more organized version of this file.
+If you want a more organized version of this documentation, I suggest that you check out the wiki for this project in the mean time.
+I will be working to condense this into a PDF for your use, so please be patient!

 ## Chapter 1 - The Basics
 ### 1.1 What is Interactive Fiction and TADS?